jenki258/Resource_Collector_Custom_Recipes/README.md

 ## 📝 Need More Slots?

 The current cap is **250** recipe files.
 If you hit the limit and need more, just hop into the **JenkiMods Discord Server** and request an increase!

----

-Happy crafting! 🎉